 - Steering or Suspension Concerns

 Vibrations may not be because of your Tires at all.
 If you are getting any Vibrations at High Rates of Speeds, we recommend that you come into the Shop for Diagnostics.
-You can Contact usat Graham Auto Repair 253-847-2221 and Make an Appointment if you're concerned about Vibrations.
-We can Schedule a Vehicle Diagnostics to find out what needs to be done to correct your concerns.
+You can Contact us at Graham Auto Repair 253-847-2221 and schedule an Appointment if you're concerned about Vehicle Vibrations.
+We can schedule Vehicle Diagnostics to find out what needs to be done to correct your concerns.

 We Sell Tires!